StephaneAkira/RWD-Project-FCC/Balance Sheet/Instruction.md

 - In your fourth tr element, add a th element with the text Total Assets.
 Wrap the text Assets in a span element with the class attribute set to sr-only.

 Following that, add three td elements with the following text (in order): $579, $736, $809.
 Give the third td element a class attribute set to current.

+- Time to move on to your second table.
+Start by giving it a caption element set to Liabilities.
+Then add your thead and tbody.

+- Within your thead, add a tr.
+Inside that, add a td and three th elements.Within your thead, add a tr.
+Inside that, add a td and three th elements.

+- Give each th element a span element with the class set to sr-only and the following text, in order: 2019, 2020, and 2021.

+- Within the tbody element, add four tr elements.
+Give the first three the class attribute set to data, and the fourth the class attribute set to total.

+- Within the first tr, add a th element with the text Loans The outstanding balance on our startup loan..
+Wrap that text, except for Loans , within a span element with the class set to description.

+Add three td elements below that, and give them the following text, in order: $500, $250, and $0.
+Give the third td element a class set to current.

+- Within the second tr, add a th element with the text Expenses Annual anticipated expenses, such as payroll..
+Wrap that text, except for Expenses , within a span element with the class set to description.

+Add three td elements below that, and give them the following text, in order: $200, $300, and $400.
+Give the third td element a class set to current.

+- Within the third tr, add a th element with the text Credit The outstanding balance on our credit card..
+Wrap that text, except for Credit , within a span element with the class set to description.

+Add three td elements below that, and give them the following text, in order: $50, $50, and $75.
+Give the third td element a class set to current.

+- In your fourth tr element, add a th element with the text Total Liabilities.
+Wrap the text Liabilities in a span element with the class attribute set to sr-only.

+Following that, add three td elements with the following text (in order): $750, $600, $475.
+Give the third td element a class attribute set to current.

+- For your third table, add a caption with the text Net Worth, and set up a table header and table body.